Municipal Animal Shelter

 If an animal is not claimed after being held for the mandatory stray period of three full days, the animal is then assessed to determine his/her suitability for adoption.

-The OHS verifies that the animal is in good health and of sound temperament.
+The OHS verifies that the animal is in good health and not demonstrating aggression.
 Animals considered suitable for placement will receive required veterinary care within our resources to provide, be sterilized, then transferred to our Adoption Centre so that they can be adopted into a responsible loving new home.

 For information on the City of Ottawa’s Animal Care and Control Bylaws, please visit the city’s website at www.ottawa.ca.
 The City of Ottawa Spay/Neuter Clinic is located at 26 Concourse Gate.
 Their phone number is 613-798-8970.

 The OHS cares for thousands of lost and stray animals each year.
 Cats make up the largest of our stray population.
-Pet owners who have lost their pet must visit the OHS as soon as possible to see if their animal is here, file a lost report, leave a picture and visit the shelter at least every three days to check for their lost pet.
-Most stray cats that have been admitted to our shelter also appear on our website; however, checking online does not replace the need to visit the shelter regularly to look for your lost pet.
+Pet owners who have lost their pet must contact the OHS as soon as possible to see if their animal is here, file a lost report, leave a picture and check back at least every three days for their lost pet.
+Most stray cats that have been admitted to our shelter also appear on our website.
 Microchip or other identification (tattoo, licence and/or I.D.) makes it easier for shelter staff to identify a lost pet and try to contact the owner; however, given the sheer volume of stray animals arriving at the shelter every day, you must take responsibility for finding your lost pet.